 Views of Radcot Road

-Looking down Radcot Road from Church Street into the valley of the River Thames.
-The Cotswold Hills can be seen on the horizon across the valley.
+Looking down Radcot Road from Church Street, deep into the valley of the River Thames.
+The Cotswold Hills can be seen on the horizon across the other side of the valley.
 The statue in the grounds of Faringdon House can be seen overlooking the road in the second photo (more below).
-The original road used to run straight up Church Street from the Market Place through the current entrance to Faringdon House beside the church and passing close to house.
-In 1780, when having the house rebuilt, the then Lord of the Manor, Henry James Pye, had the road diverted by an Act of Parliament to its current position further up Church Street.
-There is a sharp bend at the bottom of the hill where the road veers off from the old course that went straight up through the grounds towards the house and church.
+The original road used to run straight up Church Street from the Market Place through the current entrance to Faringdon House beside the church, passing close to house.
+In 1780, when having the house rebuilt, the Lord of the Manor, Henry James Pye, had the road diverted by an Act of Parliament to its current position further up Church Street.
+Coming back up the hill there is a sharp left bend at the bottom where the road veers off from the old course that went straight up through the grounds towards the house and church.

-The statue in the grounds of Faringdon House that can be seen overlooking the road was purchased from the Houses of Parliament who had five of them to sell.
-Each one depicts one of the five continents, this one being Africa.
-Concealed under the statue is a World War II pillbox, which had spy-holes to observe an enemy approaching and would have been defended with Bren guns and anti-tank guns.
+The statue in the grounds of Faringdon House that can be seen overlooking the road on the left was purchased from the old Houses of Parliament which had five of them to sell.
+This was before the medieval royal palace used as the home of the British parliament, was largely destroyed by fire on 16 October 1834.
+Each of the statues is said to have depicted one of the five continents, this one being Africa.
+It’s current position provides an excellent view over the Thames Valley and concealed under the statue is a World War II pillbox.
+It had spy-holes to observe an enemy approaching and would have been defended with Bren guns and anti-tank guns.